Dynamic tables in Snowflake

 In this scenario, ADE is used to generate the DDL for both dynamic tables and Snowpipe.
 This approach centralizes code generation and supports a smooth integration between ADE and Snowflake features.

-Creating a workflow for Snowpipe and dynamic tables
+Creating a workflow for Snowpipe

-is created in CONFIG_LOAD_SCHEDULES.
-This workflow includes both the Snowpipe and dynamic table DDLs in a single job.
+In this example, a workflow named SF_SNOWPIPE_DDL is created in CONFIG_LOAD_SCHEDULES.
+This workflow includes the creation of Snowpipe in a single job.

 A separate workflow can be created without a cron schedule.
 This means that the DDL can be executed as metadata in the Workflow Orhestration.